Getting overwhelmed with all the upper receivers out there?

 Stag has been in the left-handed game for years and offers a transferable owner and infinite round-count guarantee.
 I like this model for the super cool rails although there are other options if you want a front-sight block.
 Although, there are other options here.

 So there you have it…our recommendations for the best AR-15 complete upper receivers out there.
-Please check out the rest of our AR-15 articles for upgrades, best optics, cleaning, and more.
+Please check out the rest of our AR-15 Definitive Guide for upgrades, best optics, cleaning, and more.